martinbudden/MaybeCube/MC300RB/readme.md

 buy the bolts that correspond to your extrusion size.
 These build instructions assume M5 bolts, if your extrusion requires M6 bolts then the 10mm and 12mm buttonhead M5 bolts should be replaced with M6 bolts.

+The motor for the Z-axis has an integrated lead screw: in the *Parts List* the length specified is the length that protrudes from the motor.
+Some suppliers specify the total length of the lead screw, that is including the part that is inside the motor, so check how your supplier specifies the part before ordering.
+Another option is to order a lead screw that is too long and cut to size, not however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.

 This is a full build, some parts can be omitted to save cost, in particular:

 * the Raspberry Pi camera (and corresponding 8mm M2 caphead bolts)